Copilot

 MACC interactions

-If you have a Microsoft Azure Consumption Commitment, P3 credits count toward it.
-The MACC eligibility can help you hit targets while getting discounted AI capacity.
+If you have a Microsoft Azure Consumption Commitment, P3 credits count toward it, which can help you hit MACC targets while getting discounted AI capacity.

-But be careful: MACC commitments create pressure to spend.
+But be careful, because MACC commitments create pressure to spend.
 Don’t buy P3 credits you won’t use just to satisfy a commitment.

 Questions for Your Next Renewal